 5. Provide Customers with Secure Delivery Training

-- Send updates on tracking then recommend Amazon Hub Locker for secured deliveries.
+- Send updates on tracking, then recommend Amazon Hub Locker for secured deliveries.

 - Advise them to use Amazon key, which is a secure in-home delivery service.

-Avoiding Stolen Package Problems as a 3P Seller
+How to Avoid Stolen Package Problems as a 3P Seller

 1. Use Amazon FBA for High-Risk Areas